Mutton Kulambu Recipe (Mutton Kuzhambu)

 - 2 tablespoon chopped or grated fresh coconut

-Add ½ cup of water and blend to make a smooth paste.
+Step 2: Add ยฝ cup of water and blend until smooth.
 Scrap the sides of the blender a few times while blending.
 Set aside.

-Note – You can dry roast the spices before grinding for more robust flavors.
+You can dry-roast the spices before grinding for a more robust flavor.

 Make The Curry

-Heat 4 tablespoon vegetable oil in a pressure cooker over high heat.
+Step 3: Heat 4 tablespoon oil in a pressure cooker over high heat.

-Add 1 cup chopped tomatoes and 1 teaspoon salt and cook for 2-3 minutes.
+Step 5: Add 1 cup of chopped tomatoes and 1 teaspoon of salt, then cook for 2-3 minutes.
 Stir frequently.

-Add ½ teaspoon turmeric powder and 2 teaspoon Kashmiri red chili powder and cook for another minute.
+Step 6: Add ยฝ teaspoon turmeric powder and 2 teaspoon Kashmiri red chili powder and cook for another minute.

-Now add the ground masala paste and 1 lb (500 g) bone-in mutton pieces (cut into 1 and ½-inch chunks) and stir well.
+Step 7: Now add the ground masala paste and 500 g bone-in mutton pieces (cut into 1 and ยฝ-inch pieces) to the cooker.

-Clean the jar using some water and add the water to the pressure cooker to prevent the wastage of the masala.
+Clean the jar using water, and add water to the pressure cooker to prevent the masala from being wasted.

-Add 2 cups of water to the cooker and close the lid.
+Step 9: Add 2 cups of water to the cooker and close the lid.
 Pressure cook for one whistle on high heat.
-Then set the heat to low and cook for 25 minutes.
+Then, set the heat to low and cook for 25 minutes.

 Adjust the gravy consistency by adding more water if needed.
 Garnish with chopped cilantro (fresh coriander leaves) and serve hot.

-Note – If the mutton is not tender, pressure cook for another 8-10 minutes.
+If the mutton is not tender, pressure cook for another 8-10 minutes over medium heat.

 Make the masala paste and set it aside.

-Then press SAUTE button of the instant pot.
-Once it says HOT, add vegetable oil.
+Then, press the SAUTE button on the Instant Pot.
+Once it says HOT, add oil.

 Press CANCEL and then press PRESSURE COOK.
 Set the timer to 25 minutes on HIGH PRESSURE.